 Lifeguard Games 7/6/17 at Leone Beach

 A playground is located at the corner of Touhy and Sheridan

-Leone Beach has an accessible beach walk and parking.
+Leone Beach has an accessible beach walk.
 Accessible restrooms are available in the Loyola Park field house.

 Please follow the rules while you’re at the beach:

 - Swim only when lifeguards are on duty.

 - Follow lifeguards’ instructions.